k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### Configuring TLS

 By default, Traefik will use its own self-signed TLS certificates for HTTPS connections.
-One is created for you by default for the machine.
-If you want to use your certificate, everything is pre-configured for you.
-You need to open the `ssl-certs` directory within the installation package's directory, where you will find the k2vingress-compose.yaml file and replace the certificate and private key within this directory prepared for you with yours.
+The Certificate is created for you by default for the machine.
+If you want to use your own certificate, everything is pre-configured for you.
+You need to open the `ssl-certs` directory within the installation package's directory, where you will find the k2vingress-compose.yaml file and replace the certificate and private key within this directory.

 These files must be named `cert.cer` and `cert.key`, respectively.
 The TLS certificate must be in PEM format and contain the server, root, and intermediate certificates, should they exist.